 Once she wore a helmet with horns, And warbled "Ho-jo-to-ho!"
-She clutched the gear shift like a spear, While we cheered, "Bravo!
+She clutched the gear shift like a spear, And the kids cheered, "Bravo!
 Bravo!"

-When she sang Madame Butterfly, She gave us an exciting ride, Especially when at the end, Oprah stabbed herself and died.
+When she sang Madame Butterfly, She gave us an exciting ride, Especially when at the end, She gripped her kimono and died.